JustBluffing/DrawbotDaVinci/README.md

 Download: https://winder.github.io/ugs_website/

-Connect & Send
+Connect & Set up (first time onely)

+Open UGS, connect the device using setup wizard.
+On the calibration screen of setup wizard, set steps per millimeter
+X: 41.667
+Y: 43.448
+Z: Any, not used
+(Measured with a ruler, possibly off by half a millimeter)

+Enabling microstepping:
+Run the command
+M64 P0 M64 P1 M64 P2 M64 P3
+The modified img2gcode adds this line to the beginning automatically.

-Open UGS, connect to your CNC device, and load the generated .gcode file.
+Load the generated .gcode file.